zachfi/dotfiles/README.markdown

 structured the project accordingly.

-If you're interested in the philosophy behind why projects like these are awesome, you might want to [read my post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).
+If you're interested in the philosophy behind why projects like these are awesome, you might want to [read Zach Holman's post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).

 ## install

-- `git clone git://github.com/holman/dotfiles ~/.dotfiles`
+- `git clone git://github.com/xaque208/dotfiles.git ~/dotfiles`
-- `cd ~/.dotfiles`
+- `cd ~/dotfiles`
-- `rake install`
+- `puppet apply -v initialize.rb --noop`

+If you are happy with the proposed changes, run it without the `--noop`

+- `puppet apply -v initialize.rb`

-The install rake task will symlink the appropriate files in `.dotfiles` to your home directory.
-Everything is configured and tweaked within `~/.dotfiles`, though.
+The install `initialize.rb` puppet script will symlink the appropriate files in `dotfiles` to your home directory.
+Everything is configured and tweaked within `~/dotfiles`, though.

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.